Galio Build Guide by 501st Big Mike

 Positioning for you Idol of Durand is absolutely essential.
 Just think "location, location, location."
 Good positioning can mean the difference from locking up the entire enemy team, and missing everyone completely.
 Seeing as his gap closing abilities are limited, most of the time flashing into a good position to activate Idol of Durand will be needed.
-This is why grabbing the distortion upgrade for your mercury treads is a good buy.
 Remember that a well placed Idol of Durand can instantly win your team a teamfight, as it can lock the entire enemy team up for 2 seconds while your team can focus down the enemy carries and then deal a massive amount of damage to the whole enemy team.

-At this point, you should have built at least your Athene's Unholy Grail and your basic Mercury's Treads.
-From there you absolutely want to get an Abyssal Scepter.
+At this point, you should have built at least your Rod of Ages and your basic Mercury's Treads.
+From there you absolutely want to get an Abyssal Mask.
 This give you the magic penetration you missed by not buying the Sorcerer's Shoes and give you ap from both the ap on the item and the magic resist on it through your Runic Skin.
 After that there are certain items you want to get, but the order in which you buy them will vary based on how the game is going.

 Generally the next item you will want to get will be your Zhonya's Hourglass.
 This is mainly done to give your the armor you will need to help last in teamfights (not everyone is ap unfortunately).
 This item can however be delayed if the enemy team's ad is limited and not impacting you that much.